zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Writes a given packet to a file.

-   :pkt: The PCAP packet.
+   :param pkt: The PCAP packet.

-   :file_name: The name of the file to write *pkt* to.
+   :param file_name: The name of the file to write *pkt* to.

    :returns: True on success